-The first study, conducted in 2005, assigned 7 participants with Parkinson’s to the keto diet for 4-weeks.
+The first study, conducted in 2005, assigned 7 participants with Parkinson’s to the keto diet for 4-weeks to determine if symptoms could improve on this diet.
 5 participants completed the study.
 Urine ketones were measured daily.
 The macronutrient breakdown as a percent of total calories was 90% fat, 2% carbohydrate and 8% protein.

 Outcomes: Unified Parkinson’s Disease Rating Scale (UPDRS) scores improved in all 5 participants.
 Among symptoms that improved were resting tremor, freezing, balance, gait, mood and energy level.
 Although 2 participants did not follow the diet as strictly as others, they were still able to achieve ketosis and improve UPDRS scores.
 All participants had a body mass index above 28 and lost an average of 6.1 kg during the study period.

 Limitations: the assigned diet was inadequate in protein which may have improved levodopa absorption making it difficult to determine if the observed improvements were due to this or due to the effects of the diet.
 In addition, there was no control group, a very small sample size was followed for a short duration and the potential of a placebo effect must be kept in mind when interpreting these outcomes.

 Study 2 – Phillips et al.